Naples Winter Wine Festival

 The Naples Winter Wine Festival is a multi-day charity wine festival featuring celebrity chef-hosted dinners and an auction.
 The event has been held yearly in Naples, Florida since 2001.
-Since its inception, the Naples Children & Education Foundation, founders of the Naples Winter Wine Festival has raised approximately $269 million for underprivileged and at-risk children in Collier County.
+Since its inception, the Naples Children & Education Foundation, founders of the Naples Winter Wine Festival has raised more than $336 million for underprivileged and at-risk children in Collier County.